 Summer temperatures can soar to 40°C in the African bush, bringing frequent and heavy thunderstorms.
 If you plan to travel during this time, book well in advance as it can get busy – and don’t forget your waterproofs.

 Dry season (May to October)

-If possible avoid the Easter break and school holidays, as there are more travellers around and prices are often inflated.
-A great time to visit South Africa is in-between seasons (April/May and September/October), the spring and autumn weather is beautiful and it is still optimal for wildlife viewing.
+If possible, avoid the Easter break and school holidays, as more travellers are around and prices inflate.
+A great time to visit South Africa is in between seasons (April/May and September/October).
+The spring and autumn weather is beautiful and still optimal for wildlife viewing.

 LET THE ADVENTURE BEGIN!

 Contact SAFARI FRANK and let us show you how each Safari Component can be linked up to create your ultimate safari.
 Let us help you get started on the journey of a lifetime.